MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embed-sample-for-your-organization.md

 Now that you've completed developing your application, it is time to back your app workspace with dedicated capacity.

 ### Create a dedicated capacity
 By creating a dedicated capacity, you can take advantage of having a dedicated resource for the content in your app workspace.
-If a workspace is unassigned to a dedicated capacity, it is considered a shared capacity.
 You can create a dedicated capacity using [Power BI Premium](../service-premium.md).

-All users, regardless of the license they're assigned, can consume content that is embedded from an app workspace (group), if dedicated capacity backs that workspace.
-That said, you must explicitly add to the app workspace any users who don't have a Power BI Pro license; otherwise, you receive a 401 unauthorized error.
-The following table lists the available Power BI Premium SKUs available within Office 365.
+All Power BI licensed users, can consume content that is embedded from an app workspace that has a Premium capacity.

+The following table lists the available Power BI Premium SKUs available in [Office 365](../service-admin-premium-purchase.md).

 | Capacity Node | Total cores<br/>*(Backend + frontend)* | Backend Cores | Frontend Cores | DirectQuery/live connection limits | Max page renders at peak hour |
 | --- | --- | --- | --- | --- | --- |